 Whilst some external details differ, the basic internal layout and design is the same.
 With 69 seats, (39 upper deck & 30 lower deck), these fine vehicles are a firm favourite with larger wedding parties or groups and ideal for a trip to the races, corporate entertainment or an outing with family and friends.

-Available for hire each summer season between the beginning of April and the end of October, these buses are real gems, being two of the few surviving examples of this type still available for hire.
+Available for hire each summer season between the beginning of April and late Autumn, these buses are real gems, being two of the few surviving examples of this type still available for hire.

 This seating plan applies to both the open and closed-top buses.